Computational Reproducibility in Computational Social Science: Abstract

 \section{Abstract}

-In the last decade, replication and reproducibility crises have shaken the scientific landscape.
+Replication crises have shaken the scientific landscape during the last decade.
 As potential solutions, open science practices were heavily discussed and have been implemented with varying success in different disciplines.
-We argue, however, that the binary definition of reproducibility, specifically for computational-X disciplines such as computational social science, is insufficient since it is not explicit about the agents and conditions under which results can be reproduced.
-We expand the definition to avoid "open washing", the practice of fabricating theoretical reproducibility but not supporting practical or verified reproducibility, and introduce a tier system of computational reproducibility based on the concept of verifiability.
-We identify common barriers to verifiable computational reproducibility, specifically in the field of computational social science, and provide suggestions on how to circumvent common access and computational barriers.
+We argue that computational-x disciplines such as computational social science, are also susceptible for the symptoms of the crises, but in terms of reproducibility.
+We expand the binary definition of reproducibility into a tier system which allows increasing levels of reproducibility based on external verfiability to counteract the practice of open-washing.
+We provide solutions for barriers in Computational Social Science that hinder researchers from obtaining the highest level of reproducibility, including the use of alternate data sources and considering reproducibility proactively.

 \keywords{Computational Reproducibility \and Computational Social Science}